 If not reserved before birth, kids are sold on a first-come, first-serve basis.
-If I am contacted at the same time by multiple people, the first deposit received will be honored.
-If you’re the first person to let me know the deposit is on its way, you’ll have 7 business days to get the deposit to me to hold the kid.
+If I am contacted at the same time by multiple people, the first payment received will be honored.
+If you’re the first person to let me know the payment is on its way, you’ll have 7 business days to get the payment to me to hold the kid.

 Once a payment is received, kids are held until weaning age (three months for doelings, two months for bucklings) unless they are being bottle fed and the buyer chooses to get them earlier and continue bottle feeding themselves.
 For more details about my reservation policy, please see the sales terms.

 I usually have the kids named by the time they’re two weeks old.
 I also name kids according to the doe’s theme.
 So, for example, Brownie’s theme is desserts and all of her kids are named after sweets (Licorice, Cookie, Oreo, etc).
 I do this for two reasons: 1.
 It helps me keep track of which kid came from which dam and 2.
 It helps me come up with names for kids (which is not always as easy as you’d think!).

 Although buyers can choose whatever barn name they like, the registered names are set in stone and can’t be changed.
 I understand that sometimes buyers want to choose the registered name for their kid.
 If this is important to you, please contact me as soon as you know you want a kid — ideally before the kid you want is born — and let me know.
 If you reserve your kid before it’s been named, you are welcome to help come up with an appropriate name.
 I suggest coming up with two or three names that follow the dam’s theme in case one isn’t a good fit or has already been used.
 I ultimately reserve the final decision on names.